Battle of Vienna: Events during the siege

 The Viennese had demolished many of the houses around the city walls and cleared the debris, leaving an empty plain that would expose the Ottomans to defensive fire if they tried to rush into the city.
 In response to this Kara Mustafa Pasha would order his forces to dig long lines of trenches directly toward the city, to help protect them from the defenders as they advanced.

 The Ottomans had 130 field guns and 19 medium-caliber cannon, compared to the defenders' 370.
+They built a large battery of guns instead of relying on the usual circum- and contravallation.
+From July 14 to July 15, the battery grew to a width of 230 m.
 Mining tunnels were dug under the city walls, which would then be filled with sufficient quantities of black powder to demolish the walls.
 According to Andrew Wheatcroft, the outer palisade was around 150 years old and mostly rotten.
 To counter this, the defenders set to work knocking very large tree trunks into the ground to surround the walls.
 This disrupted the Ottoman plan of a quick siege, adding almost another three weeks to the time it would take to get past the old palisade.
 This, combined with the delay in advancing their army after declaring war, eventually allowed a relief force to arrive in September.
 Some historians have speculated that Kara Mustafa wanted to take the city intact with its riches and declined an all-out attack, not wishing to initiate the plundering that would accompany an assault, which was viewed as the right of conquering soldiers.